 Both have done fairly well under this field, and we can again declare a draw over here.

 To check who runs faster, different speed tests – GTmetrix and Pingdom were conducted.
-While Shopify stands with an excellent rating of 92% in the first test, Wix just managed a test score of 65%.
+While Shopify stands with an excellent rating of 92% on the first test, Wix just managed a test score of 65%.
 In the Pingdom test, while Wix scored 82, Shopify again took the lead with 85.

 The load time varies from 1-4 seconds to almost 9 seconds for Shopify and Wix, respectively.

 Clearly, Shopify leads in all respects and gives better insights to analyze and improve website performance.
 Wix, although has a less score, is no less when it comes to optimization of the website.

-Shopify offers 24/7 live support through chat, email, or phone; with the exception of some of the regions.
-On the other hand, Wix does not offer live chat; it supports through email and phone.
+Shopify offers 24/7 live support through chat, email, or phone; with the exception of some regions.
+On the other hand, Wix does not offer live chat; it supports it through email and phone.

 Both platforms provide interesting marketing blogs and tutorials that are helpful and informative.

 Besides all this, there is a bonus that only Wix possesses.
-It provides you with an option of in-editor help.
+It provides you with the option of in-editor help.
 While Shopify supports through live chat, Wix answers the questions side-by-side through its editor help option.

 If you go through both the platforms, both have their plus points.
 It will not be fair to rank one above another.
 If Shopify is available around the clock, Wix has a more easy-going and flexible help center.
 Draw-Yet Again!

 Wix Vs Shopify: Market Place/App Store

 Marketing indeed plays a vital role in a business to progress.
 Shopify tends to rely on third-party apps for its marketing campaigns.
 However, Wix has made a mark in the marketing game with Wix Ascend.
 It manages all its marketing campaigns in one place!

 Shopify has 5327 e-commerce websites.
-Shopify app store provides other features such as adding customer wishlist, setting up dropshipping, using currency conversions, etc. All this helps businesses to attain growth easily.
+Shopify app store provides other features such as adding customer wishlists, setting up dropshipping, using currency conversions, etc. All this helps businesses to attain growth easily.

 App Store Verdict